-Hue can easily be defined as the color or shade that you’re after.
+Hue can easily be defined as the color or shade that a director of photography is after.
 Often, a movie will rely on color palettes and particular lighting throughout to make for a cohesive film.

 But sometimes, those color palettes change depending on the shot and location of each scene.
 And this can be intentional to the story.

 Ultimately, hue is key to setting the mood and tone of your movie as you create different environments for your characters to explore.
 Some filmmakers will even have a particular light follow a character throughout to maintain their integrity.

 If a character walks into their happy place, perhaps the room is brimming with yellow.
 Using warm light and colors like orange and pink can further accentuate that notion.